jstriaukas/sparse_group_lasso_matlab/README.md

 # sparse-group LASSO

-This repository containts functions that are translated from R package "SGL" (see [2]) to matlab to estimate sparse-group LASSO penalized regression model.
+This repository containts functions that are translated from R package "SGL" (see [2]) to Matlab to estimate sparse-group LASSO penalized regression model.
 Main subroutines, which are written in C++, are taken from the R package.
 See [1] for more details about sparse-group LASSO and the optimization algorithm.

 # References